 Skip to main content

-• configure Airflow to send OpenLineage events to Marquez
+In this tutorial, you'll configure Apache Airflow® to send OpenLineage events to Marquez and explore a realistic troubleshooting scenario.

 Table of Contents